amanuel1221/wireframing/README.md

 **Example:** Identifying that users expect the booking summary to stay visible while scrolling on mobile can be caught in the wireframing phase, avoiding a redesign after coding is done.

 Wireframes are more than design artifacts—they're essential planning tools that enhance clarity, streamline development, and ensure alignment across the entire software team.
+## Real-World Scenario: Identifying Usability Issues Before Development

+Wireframing can help identify potential usability issues early, which significantly improves the final product.
+One real-world example is the redesign of an e-commerce checkout page for a retail website.

+### Scenario: E-Commerce Checkout Flow

+During the wireframing phase, the design team created a low-fidelity wireframe for the e-commerce site's checkout page.
+The wireframe included key elements such as product details, billing information fields, payment options, and a "Proceed to Checkout" button.

+While reviewing the wireframe, the team noticed that the layout of the payment options was cramped, and the "Proceed to Checkout" button was placed directly under a long billing form.
+This positioning made it difficult for users to immediately spot the button, especially on mobile devices where the screen real estate was limited.

+### Identifying the Usability Issue

+The wireframe clearly showed that the "Proceed to Checkout" button was visually buried under multiple sections of the page.
+The team quickly realized this could confuse users or lead them to abandon the checkout process.

+### Resolution

+After discussing the issue, the design team decided to make two key adjustments:
+1. **Button Visibility:** They moved the "Proceed to Checkout" button to a more prominent location, above the fold and near the payment details section.
+2. **Mobile Optimization:** The button was made larger and given more padding on mobile screens to ensure it was easy to tap and didn't get lost among the other elements.

+These changes were first tested in the wireframe itself, allowing the team to make quick iterations without worrying about the final visual design or code implementation.

+### Impact on the Final Product

+By addressing these usability issues in the wireframing phase, the development team was able to implement a smoother and more intuitive checkout flow.
+After the design was finalized and development began, there were fewer adjustments needed during the coding phase, and the risk of user frustration and abandoned purchases was minimized.

+### Conclusion

+Wireframing plays a critical role in ensuring a user-friendly design by helping to visualize, identify, and resolve usability issues early.
+In this case, a simple wireframe provided enough clarity to spot potential problems that could have negatively impacted the user experience, saving time and resources in the long run.
+By addressing these issues early in the process, teams can ensure that the final product is both functional and user-friendly.